 It is important to make sure that you speak with an attorney as soon as you suspect that your child has suffered a birth injury.
 You do not want your claim to denied because of a legal technicality.
-At Citywide Law Group, our personal injury attorneys will make sure that your claim is filed within the applicable statute of limitations.
+At Citywide Law Group, a Los Angeles personal injury attorney will make sure that your claim is filed within the applicable statute of limitations.

 Cerebral Palsy Lawsuit Damages